> If I works with Eclipse project, at some point I will want to

 Yes that too :)

-between a package and itself, the package with its application, and the package with the
+dependencies between a package and itself, the package with its application, and the

 - I could also maybe test various possible system decomposition using groups (somehow